 The Church of the Good Shepherd

-Within walking distance of the town centre, The Church of the Good Shepherd is a very photogenic beautiful little chapel situated close to the shore of the lake.
+Within walking distance of the town center, The Church of the Good Shepherd is a very photogenic beautiful little chapel situated close to the shore of the lake.

 Mount John Observatory (Both Day and Night)

-A 15 minutes up hill drive further along State Highway 8 out of town leads you toward Mount John Observatory.
+15 minutes uphill drive further along State Highway 8 out of town leads you toward Mount John Observatory.

-Unfortunately this isn’t a year round phenomenon, they are only in bloom for around 6 weeks during mid November until the start of the new year.
+Unfortunately, this isn’t a year-round phenomenon, they are only in bloom for around 6 weeks from mid-November until the start of the new year.

 Technically Lupin flowers are just weeds that had spread around the island like a disease creating danger to native species of plants.

 With that said no one can deny that Lupin flowers in bloom create fantastic scenery where everything goes into a beautiful shade of pink and purple.